AbcAeffchen/pictor/README.md

                         The number of shades used in the image.
   -s SCALE, --scale SCALE
                         The size of a pixel.
+  -sp SUB_PIXELS, --sub-pixels SUB_PIXELS
+                        The number of times a pixel can be split into 4 sub pixels
+  -spp SUB_PIXELS_PROBABILITY, --sub-pixels-probability SUB_PIXELS_PROBABILITY
+                        The probability a pixel or sub pixel is split into sub pixels.
   -r RADIUS, --radius RADIUS
                         Pixel corner radius.
+  -rb, --rainbow        Use rainbow colors insead of a fixed color.
   -o OUT, --out OUT     The path to the output file.
   -v, --verbose         Print additional outputs --version             show program's version number and exit